-Tip: On object page layouts, the Salesforce1 Actions category contains all available types of actions for the object, including guick actions, productivity actions, and standard and custom buttons.
+Tip: On object page layouts, the Salesforce1 & Lightning Actions category contains all available types of actions for the object, including quick actions, productivity actions, Lightning component actions, and standard and custom buttons.

-Our new Create a Case action appears in the action bar on account records in Salesforce1 for all the mobile technicians.
+Our new Create a Case action appears in the action bar on account records in Salesforce 1 for all the mobile technicians.